-The annual election for the International Special Review District Board was held on Tuesday, November 15.
-Two positions were up for election this year, and the results are as follows:
+The annual election for the International Special Review District Board was held on Tuesday, November 21.
+Three positions were up for election this year, and the results are as follows:

-- Eliza Chan won Position #3 for a Business owner, Property owner or Employee.
+- David Leong won Position #1 for a Business owner, Property owner, or Employee.

-The current board members are Stephanie Hsie, Carol Leong, Tiernan Martin (Vice-Chair), Miye Moriguchi (Chair), Herman Setijono, Valerie Tran, and Marie Wong.
-The terms for Mr. Martin and Ms. Wong end November 2016.
+The current board members are Eliza Chan, Stephanie Hsie (Vice-Chair), Sergio Legon-Talamoni, Carol Leong, Tiernan Martin (Chair), Herman Setijono, and Valerie Tran.
+The terms for Ms. Leong, Mr. Setijono and Ms. Tran end in November 2017.

 The International Special Review District is coordinated by the Seattle Department of Neighborhoods Historic Preservation Program which is responsible for the designation and protection of more than 400 historic structures, sites, objects, and vessels, as well as eight historic districts located throughout the city.